smuellerDD/acvpproxy/README.esvp.md

 * `documentation`: This directory contains documentation information around the entropy source.
 One or more documents are allowed in this directory.
 Yet, all must either be PDF, or Microsoft Word documents.
+This document is uploaded with a data type as follows:

+  - If the file starts with "Entropy-Analysis", "Entropy_Analysis", or "EAR" it is uploaded with the type that indicates an entropy analysis report.

+  - If the file contains the characters "public", "Public", or "PUBLIC" it is uploaded as a public use document.

+  - Otherwise it is uploaded with the data type referencing an other document.

-#### Conditioning Component Configuration
+### Conditioning Component Configuration

 The directory `conditioning_component<NUM>` is defined to contain the following files: